 Perennial Pennsylvania Dutch favorite, this molasses-based pie forms a gooey wet bottom with a crumb topping when baked.

 - Pie crust

-One refrigerated or frozen (thawed before using) 9 inch pie crust (or crust recipe of your choice if making your own)
+One refrigerated crust or frozen deep-dish (thawed before using) 9 inch pie crust (or crust recipe of your choice if making your own)

 1 cup all purpose flour

 1/2 cup dark brown sugar

 1/8 teaspoon nutmeg

 2 Tablespoons salted butter AND 2 Tablespoons vegetable shortening OR 1/4 cup room temperature all shortening, lard, or salted butter

 - Liquid filling